kubauth/kubauth-doc/docs/70-appendix/100-openldap.md

     --version 4.3.3 --create-namespace --wait
 ```

-You should now being able to log on the phpldapadmin front end.
-Use `cn=admin,dc=mycompany,dc=com` as Login DN and `admin123` as password.
+You should now be able to log in to the phpldapadmin frontend.
+Use `cn=admin,dc=mycompany,dc=com` as the Login DN and `admin123` as the password.

 ## Update / Removal

-If you want to update the configuration, you can issue again an `helm update -i .....` command. **But, if you intend to modify the data set (Users, Groups), this will be uneffective.**
+If you want to update the configuration, you can issue another `helm upgrade -i ...` command. **However, if you intend to modify the dataset (users, groups), this will be ineffective.**

-The Helm chart is build such a way than the dataset is used only on the initial deployment.
+The Helm chart is designed such that the dataset is used only on initial deployment.

-So, apart from using the frontend, the easiest way to modify it is to uninstall everythings and re-install.
+Therefore, apart from using the frontend, the easiest way to modify the dataset is to uninstall everything and reinstall.

 ``` { .bash .copy }
 helm -n openldap uninstall openldap &&  kubectl delete ns openldap
 ```

-The deletion of the namespace is important, as it will cleanup the associated Persistant Volumes.
-Not doing so will preserve old data.
+Deleting the namespace is important, as it will clean up the associated Persistent Volumes.
+Not doing so will preserve the old data.